 Question: Can I Use Any Replacement Filter For My Air Purifier?

 Honeywell takes pride in ensuring effective air cleaning performance.
-To ensure stated product performance and effectiveness, use only genuine and Certified Honeywell replacement filters.
+To help ensure stated product performance and effectiveness, use only Genuine and Certified Honeywell replacement filters.
 Each air purifier is designed to work with the specified filters.
 Unit performance is tested as a system with Honeywell filters for best efficiency.
 We cannot promise the stated performance of your air purifier if non-Honeywell filters are used.
 You can find certified Honeywell Filters here.